What is the current status of this program?

 Read a letter requesting that RTI (the NC/SC awardee) legally appeal the termination of its award.

 Below is information on how the program is supposed to work.
-However, at the moment, RTI is not accepting applications for subgrants.
+However, RTI ceased operations on this program and is not accepting applications for subgrants.
+Read RTI’s statement about the termination.

-If you had already submitted an application by the January or April deadline, click here to learn more about your application status.
+If you had already submitted an application by the January or April deadline, scroll down to “What is the timeline?” to learn more about your application status.

 What does this funding get me?